Library: Policy

 (4) the caregiver's account of the incident;

-(5) a summary of other contacts made with agencies involved in the investigation, such as Child Welfare Services (CWS) or local law enforcement officials;
+(5) a summary of other contacts involved in the investigation, such as Child Welfare Services (CWS) or local law enforcement officials;

-(6) pertinent information regarding the caregiver's history, such as prior involvement with CWS or a history of numerous, repeated, or serious non-compliance with Licensing requirements; and
+(6) pertinent information regarding the caregiver's history, such as prior involvement with CWS or a history of repeated or serious non-compliance with Licensing requirements; and

 (7) the names of personnel involved.

-(2) All reports received from OCA, CWS, OCCY, OHCA, and local law enforcement are reviewed for possible non-compliances with Licensing requirements.
-When the review of information indicates non-compliances residential Licensing staff investigates, per OAC 340:110-1-47.2 or investigates a complaint investigation, per OAC 340:110-1-47.1.
+(1) All reports received from OCA, CWS, OCCY, OHCA, and local law enforcement are reviewed for possible non-compliances with Licensing requirements.
+When information indicates non-compliances Licensing staff investigates, per OAC 340:110-1-47.2, or investigates a complaint investigation, per OAC 340:110-1-47.1.

 (4) The statewide licensing coordinator is consulted regarding release of confidential information.